exploring deep learning approaches with f-mnist

 png

-We incorporate dropout layers to mitigate overfitting.
+add dropout layers to push back on overfitting.

 class DropoutNetwork(nn.Module):